-We are saved by grace without works because of the blood of Christ, but we are saved unto good works, and the true grace of God teaches us to deny every worldly lust and to live godly in this present world.
-Thus, the grace of God itself teaches the believer to separate from sensual, filthy, rebellious rock & roll, because it is not sober, righteous, or godly.
+We are saved by grace without works on the basis of Christ’s blood, but we are saved unto good works, and the true grace of God teaches us to deny every worldly lust and to live godly and righteously in this present world.
+Thus, the true grace of God teaches the believer to separate from sensual, filthy, rebellious rock & roll, because it is not sober, righteous, or godly.

 “Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works” (Tit.
 2:14).

 Christ did not die to save sinners in their sin; He died to save them from their sin.
 The believer is to separate himself from “all iniquity.”
-That is a far-reaching truth.
+That is requirement has far-reaching implications.
 Is there iniquity in rock & roll?
-Indeed, it is filled to overflowing with iniquity, with immodesty, fornication, cursing, bitterness, anger, rebellion, false gods, you name it.
+Indeed, it is filled to overflowing with iniquity, with immodesty, fornication, preening pride, cursing, bitterness, anger, rebellion, false gods, you name it.

 “And have no fellowship with the unfruitful works of darkness, but rather reprove them” (Eph.
 5:11).

 Are there any “unfruitful works of darkness” in rock & roll or rap or reggae or country-western and other forms of pop music today?
-Indeed, that is an apt description of the vast majority of it.
-Thus, the believer is commanded not to have any fellowship with it, but rather to reprove it.
+Indeed, that is an apt description of the vast, vast majority of it.
+Thus, the believer is commanded to have NO fellowship with it, but rather to reprove it.

-That is what I determined to do 32 years ago when the Lord opened my eyes to this matter, and my conviction has only grown stronger with the passing years.
-I am as certain that rock & roll is evil and that God requires believers to separate from it as I am of anything in this life.
+That is what I determined to do 38 years ago when the Lord opened my eyes to this matter, and my conviction about the moral danger of rock and pop and the necessity of separating from it has only grown stronger with the passing years.

-Separation is not popular in Christianity today, but the truth has never been found among the majority in this sin-cursed world; and in light of Bible prophecy (i.e., 2 Tim.
-3:1-5; 4:3-4) we cannot expect it to be found among the majority of professing Christians in these Last Days.
+Separation is not popular in Christianity today, but the truth has never been found among the majority in this sin-cursed world; and in light of Bible prophecy (e.g., 2 Tim.
+3:1-5, 13; 4:3-4) we cannot expect it to be found among the majority of professing Christians in these last days.

 CONTEMPORARY CHRISTIAN MUSICIANS AND THE BEATLES

-One of the rock groups that CCM musicians love the most is the Beatles.
+And one of the rock groups that CCM musicians love is the Beatles.